eclipse-tractusx/traceability-foss/docs/arc42.md

 ### Overview

-When a user requests a specific asset, TraceX-FOSS checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
-If yes, then the endpoint returns a precise Asset for the given assetId, if it is found.
+When a user requests a specific asset, Trace-X checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
+If yes, then the endpoint returns a precise asset for the given assetId, if it is found.

 If no asset has been found for the given ID, an AssetNotFoundException is thrown.

 ## Notifications

-## Receive Quality Notification
+## Receive quality notification

-This sequence diagram describes the process of receiving a quality notification from another Traceability partner.
+This sequence diagram describes the process of receiving a quality notification from another traceability partner.

 ![arc42_009](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_009.png)